 Row 16: Dec twice, sc 10, dec (13 sts)

 Tie off.
-Repeat all of the above for the second panel.
+Repeat all of the above for the second panel, except make sure you carry your yarn for the colour-changes on the opposite side as you did for the first panel.

 Top Hat (make 2 panels) starting in Overcast and 3.5mm hook: